touilleMan/ecs/README.rst

 * ``EntityManager``
 * ``SystemManager``

 The ``Entity`` class is simply a representation of a unique identifier, and is not to be subclassed.
-The ``Component`` class is intended to be subclassed for your custom components. ``System`` is also intended to be subclassed for your custom components.
+The ``Component`` class is intended to be subclassed for your custom components. ``System`` is also intended to be subclassed for your custom systems.

 The ``EntityManager`` is a database that stores ``Component`` subclasses, referenced by their type and entity ID.
 The ``SystemManager`` maintains a set of ``System`` instances and allows them to perform their operations.